-I do have a pretty standard answer, and it's not what I think most would expect to hear in reply (if they thought I could just propose some possible specific people looking/available).
+I do have a pretty standard answer, and it's not what most would expect to hear.

-Even beyond just those key points, the post turned into more elaboration on these and other related topics, so here's a quick summary of the main points below (each of which have more elaboration below):
+Even beyond just those two resources, the post turned into more on that and related topics, so here's a quick summary of what follows:

 - Instead, I DO keep a list of CF job repositories, where there are current CF jobs posted and new ones can be offered (usually for free).
 See cf411.com/cfjobs, whether on-site or remote.

-- That page also has a list of companies that do CF app development, which may help you get someone to help you even more quickly.
+- That same CF411 resource of mine also offers a list of companies that do CF app development, which may help you get someone to help you even more quickly.

 - The new google jobs feature makes it even easier to to find any, in your local area (by default) or in any city you may seek.I discuss below how to use that.

-- If you're seeking CF people, note that you can look beyond seeking only CF skills to instead seek a good developer (in any language) and you can point them to resources for them to easily pick up CF (and I point to such resources here)
+- If you're seeking CF people, note that you can and perhaps should look beyond seeking only CF skills, to instead seek a good developer (in any language).
+You can share with them resources to easily pick up CF (and I point to such resources below).

 My answer to someone asking the question